-There is broad general consensus that the appropriate use of AFFP/FP is limited almost exclusively to the treatment or prevention of clinically significant bleeding due to a deficiency of one or more plasma coagulation factors.
+The use of FP and S/D plasma is limited almost exclusively to the treatment or prevention of clinically significant bleeding due to a deficiency of one or more coagulation factors for which more appropriate or specific alternative therapy is not available.
 Such situations potentially include the treatment of:

-AFFP or FP may also be used in the preparation of reconstituted whole blood for exchange transfusion in neonates.
+FP or S/D plasma may also be used in the preparation of reconstituted whole blood.
 See Chapter 13 of this Guide for more information about neonatal and pediatric plasma transfusion.

-CSP is used in the treatment of TTP and adult hemolytic uremic syndrome (HUS) by plasma exchange, or may be used in treatment of multifactor deficiency, particularly when fibrinogen replacement is not required.
-For example, CSP may also be used for treatment of patients on warfarin anticoagulation who are bleeding or need to undergo an invasive procedure before vitamin K can reverse the warfarin effect and for whom prothrombin complex concentrates are not indicated, or not available.
-AFFP or FP is usually used in these situations when CSP is not available.
+Cryosupernatant plasma CPD (CSP) is used in the treatment of TTP by plasma exchange, or may be used in treatment of multiple factor deficiencies, particularly when fibrinogen replacement is not required.
+For example, CSP may also be used for treatment of patients on warfarin anticoagulation who are bleeding or need to undergo an invasive procedure before vitamin K can reverse the warfarin effect and for whom PCC is contraindicated or unavailable.18 FP may also be used in these situations and has equivalent efficacy.19, 20

 |Condition/Clinical Circumstance||Frozen Plasma